erdalakin-cs/SyntheticDataPeri/README.md

 # 2. ML-generation.ipynb

-  # applying ML models to the generated dataset by evaluating their effectiveness:
+  # Applying ML models to the generated dataset by evaluating their effectiveness

     • XGBoost: Bayesian Optimization was used to fine-tune hyperparameters, resulting in optimal values of learning rate: 0.13, max depth: 1, and n estimators: 387.
     • KNN: For optimal performance, Grid Search was used with parameters such as algorithm: auto, metric: manhattan, n neighbors: 15, and weight: uniform.